pragyaaaaa/breaking-bad-characters/projectDesc.md

 Breaking Bad API: https://breakingbadapi.com/

 And that's all.
-Just a lazy sunday project for revising how top fetch data from an API.
+Just a lazy sunday project for revising how to fetch data from an API.